vmware-archive/demo-app/README.md

 #### Prerequisite

-You need an environment that is configured to run Kubernetes.
+You need an environment configured to run Kubernetes.
 See [Install Tools on the Kubernetes Documentation](https://kubernetes.io/docs/tasks/tools/) for details.

-## Configure and Run The Application
+#### Configure and Run the Application

 1. Clone the repo:
 ```console